rsyncOSX/RsyncUIdocs/content/post/Restore.md

 ### Selecting and filtering

-List of files with more than 20,000 lines will truncated.
+List of files with more than 20,000 lines will be truncated.
+Either search for files to restore by filter or by listing all files.

-First of all select from which configuration to restore from and a **filter string** to narrow down the selection of files.
-After selection select the Files button and RsyncUI collects filenames.

 {{< figure src="/images/restore/restore_filter_all.png" alt="" position="center" style="border-radius: 8px;" >}}
 {{< figure src="/images/restore/restore_filter.png" alt="" position="center" style="border-radius: 8px;" >}}